DJrizzley/literature/novels/moby_dick.md

 are you, reader, but a Loose-Fish and a Fast-Fish, too?

-CHAPTER 90.
-Heads or Tails.
+# CHAPTER 90.
+Heads or Tails

 “De balena vero sufficit, si rex habeat caput, et regina caudam.”
 _Bracton, l.
 3, c.
 3._